 entire store.
 In this moment, you pushed patience and understanding to the side and made a rude remark.

 Maybe you felt instantly guilty afterwards, and apologized.
 The stress is understandable, but start preaching some kindness, OK?

 Focusing On Your Phone Instead Of The People In Front Of You

 Hold yourself and the people in your life accountable when it comes to phones.
 Some of us have become so reliant on our devices, that we forget the real world exists.
 Let's be honest: You've sat down at a family dinner or made plans with your best friends, and focused more on the screen next to you than the conversation.
 (Guilty.)
 But, it doesn't have to continue to be that way.

 Don't entertain those situations, and set some ground rules.
 Make yourself available to the people who are in the room.
 Just like that, some pettiness in your life is gone.

 Having No Patience For Things You Can't Control

 Patience is a virtue.
 And if you're trying to not entertain the petty things in life, then you should learn to embrace the beauty in every moment.
 Yes, the line may be really long, but now you can call your best friend.
 Somebody might not like your new outfit, but it makes you really happy, so everything's OK.
 See what I did there?

-Learn to let things go, especially the things you can't control in life — like traffic, the weather, and the past.
+let things go, especially the things you can't control in life — like traffic, the weather, and the past.
 It's happening or already happened, and complaining your way through the moment doesn't do yourself any good.
+08

 Pettiness starts with looking at the glass half empty, instead of realizing it can be half full.
 It's finding something to complain about in every situation, and causing drama everywhere you go.
 Take a deep breath, and then let's do better.